A NEW LIFE IN CHRIST

 I am elaborating this concept a bit because Christian people, and perhaps others, are under the impression that physical death will make them a better person.
 The truth is, for many such people, dying physically is out of the frying pan into the fire!

 You will note that I consider the sinful nature as only one part of our personality.
 Yet, our entire first personality must be crucified with Christ if we are to be delivered from the sinful nature.

-So what do we do if we want to live a new life in Christ.
+So what must we do if we want to live a new life in Christ?
 We must begin by telling the Lord we want Him to demolish everything in our personality that is not of Him.

 So you see, becoming a new person in Christ involves much more than being delivered from sin.
 If we will follow the Lord diligently, He will make us a new person in Himself.

 However, getting rid of the sinful nature requires that our entire personality be crucified with Christ.

 Now if we died with Christ, we believe that we will also live with him.
 (Romans 6:8)